leena-kang/leagueoflegends/README.md

     > Predicting falsely whether a team won or not is of equal importance.
 Thus, we will F1 score as a performance evaluation method, since we care equally on the model's precision and recall score.

   > **Why Accuracy?**
-    > We will see later that our dataset is well balanced between each class (win or lose).
-Also, since misclassification is equally costly for each class, accuracy provides a reliable overall measure of our model performance.
+    > Our dataset is well balanced between each class.
+Since misclassification is equally costly for each class, accuracy provides a reliable overall measure of our model performance.

-- **What kind of features can we use to train our model?**: Since we are trying to predict the game outcome within 15 minutes of a mid laner's performance, **we can only use metrics that are measured within those 15 minutes and amongst mid laners only**.
+- **What kind of features can we use to train our model?** Since we are trying to predict the game outcome within 15 minutes of a mid laner's performance, **_we can only use metrics that are measured within those 15 minutes and amongst mid laners only_**.
 In this case, these are the columns in our Dataframe that has "at15" in it's name, and any "event" that is highly probably to have occured within 15 minutes (_but more on that later!_)

 # Baseline Model

-For our baseline model, we split our data into a 80/20 train/test split (i.e., 20% of the data is reserved to test/evaluate our model, and we use the remaining 80% of our data to train/fit our Random Forest Classifier.)
+For our baseline model, we split our data into a 80/20 train/test split (i.e., 20% of the data is reserved to test/evaluate our model, and we use the remaining 80% of our data to train/fit our model.)
 We then implemented a Random Forest Classifer using the following 3 features: `goldat15`, `xpat15`, `csat15`.
 All three of these features are **quantitative features**, and to make them more comparable/to scale, we also used a `StandardScaler()` to standardize them.
 Our target, `result`, already are 1's and 0's, so encoding is not necessary here.

 ## Baseline Model Performance